SeppPenner/outlookcaldavsynchronizer-german-readme/README.md

 	- Add missing quotes to etags on system boundaries.

 #### 1.6.0 ####
-- New features:
+- Neue Features:
 	- Provide entity version (etag) on update and set If-Match header
 	- Implement own vCardImprovedWriter to fix serialization problems of vCardStandardWriter and avoid costly Regex workarounds
 	- Add TYPE=HOME for personal homepages
-- bug fixes:
+- Fehlerbehebungen:
 	- Fix mapping of HomeFaxNumber for vcards, ticket #134
 	- Log Exceptions during ConnectionTests and don't try to list calendars or addressbooks for empty homesets, fixes github issue #82
 	- Fix GetContacts for Yandex, since Yandex returns directory itself even with an etag